-A student failing to meet one or more of the standards required for Full Admission status may be eligible for provisional admission, if space in the program is available, of up to one semester under conditions specified at the time of admission by the School of Graduate Studies and the MBA Admissions' Committee.
+A student failing to meet one or more of the standards required for Full Admission status may be eligible for provisional admission, if space in the program is available.
+Provisional status is provided for one semester under the conditions specified at the time of admission by the School of Graduate Studies and the MBA Admissions' Committee.
 Students who fail to make progress under provisional admission will be withdrawn from the program.